brainrake/glossary/rip.md

 **Why we thought they're good:**
 - no need to write down types - the type of each variable and expression is stored along with its value during runtime
-- no type errors during compilation (most dynamic languages don't have a separate compilation step)
+- no type errors during compilation (dynamic languages usually don't have a separate compilation step)
 - sometimes programs can be expressed more concisely
 - easier to implement
 - internals of language features can be easier to expose and override, allowing easier metaprogramming